dww100/nc3rs-r-tutorial/docs/scripting.md

 A key to making your science reproducible is making the steps involved in your analysis available to others (and indeed your future self).
 A script is nothing more complicated that a file containing all of the commands that you want to run on your data which can be executed again.

-The fact that you have recorded your steps means that not only can you reproduce what you did in the past but quickly re-apply the same steps to a new dataset.
+The fact that you have recorded your steps means that not only can you reproduce what you did in the past, but you can quickly re-apply the same steps to a new dataset.

 ## Creating a script in R Studio

 Open a new file from the menu by selecting *File* -> *New File* -> *R Script* (or use the keyboard shortcut *Ctrl* + *Shift* + *N*).
 An empty file will appear in the pane above the **Console**.

+Write commands into this pane to:

-Write the commands we have already used to load the original titanic data and remove lines with no values provided for the passengers *Age* and then save a new file into this pane.
+1. load the original titanic data
+2. remove lines with no values provided for the passengers *Age*
+3. save a new file into this pane

+We have already seen how do all of these steps.
+All that is required is to put them together in the correct order.

 You can provide information on what the lines do using comments.
 Comments are lines beginning with `#` which are ignored by *R* but can be read by people looking at your script.
 Your scripts should look something like: